Where to buy PlayStation 5: PS5 restock US and UK guide (updated TODAY)

 As always, make sure you've created online accounts where possible to make the checkout process go as fast and smoothly as possible!

-Sony has promised a PS5 restock at retailers before the end of the year, so hopefully there's still more consoles to come as head towards the Christmas shopping season.
+Sony promised a PS5 restock at retailers before the end of the year, so hopefully there's another one in store, and we'll see more consoles release as head into the Christmas shopping season.

-- Samsung Galaxy S21 leaked benchmark is the TERRIBLE news we didn't want to see

-- PS5 Pro: 5 features it needs to leave the Xbox Series X dead and buried
+- Top 20 PS5 hidden features you didn't know your PlayStation 5 had

 - Nvidia RTX 3070, 3080 and 3090 stock checker: the best way to grab a card TODAY